adamge95/adamge95/README.md

 ### I'm an engineer, student, and tech/space enthusiast!

 - Currently I'm a PhD student at Purdue working on microrobotics
+- Working on tracking algorithms for vision-based micro-force sensors
 - I'm looking to add more stuff to my Github profile

 ### Connect with me: